chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 We can extract the window starting points using extract_window.py:
 >./extract_window.py -i bilayer_zero.nc -p DMPC_MOH.prmtop -d c0.out -start 0 -end 32 -space 1

 This will output frames with the methanol at 0, 1, 2, ..., 32A from the bilayer center-of-mass.
+These restarts are provided.

 Now we can run each window for 30ns using the 06_Prod.in input and run_window_cuda.sh bash run script.